 ShopBack GO: How To Convert Any Debit Or Credit Card Into An F&B Cashback Machine

-Most of us financially-savvy community members would already be using either a debit card or a credit card in our daily spend to truly maximise our savings either through cashback or miles earned.
+Most of you, financially-savvy Seedly Community members would already be using either a debit card or a credit card to maximise your savings either through cashback or miles earned.

 Because here at Seedly, we’re all about saving even while we spend (a little ironic, but hey, we want to spend money the smarter way right?)